Love Santa Cruz Chili & Spice Co.

 Follow The Dude of Food on Yelp

-Curious about the 280 restaurants I have already reviewed?
+Curious about the over 500 restaurants I have reviewed?

 Ride your mouse over to the link below or click on the Yelp logo to find out more.